ericopent/ericopent/README.md

-Hi, my name is Érico Penteado and I'm a ex - Economics Research Intern at Gávea Investimentos and a Economist at Gap Asset.
+Hi, my name is Érico Penteado and I'm a ex - Economics Research Intern at Gávea Investimentos and an Economist at Gap Asset.

 Also, I'm the founder and ex-president of @EconData Analytics from PUC-Rio.